quickwit-oss/quickwit/docs/quickwit-cli.md

 *Description*

-Starts a rest server at address `host`:`port` and makes searchable indexes located at `index-uri` and returns the documents matching the query `query`.
+Starts a rest server at address `host`:`port` and makes searchable indexes located at `index-uri` and returns the documents matching the query specified with `query`.
 Optionally connects to peers listed at `peer-seeds` using SWIM membership protocol to allow search workload distribution.

 *Synopsis*